yusufocaliskan/leads-app/README.md

     npm run dev

 The vite will open a server over 3000 port so you can use the http://localhost:3000 to go to the application.
+You can use those information to logged in to dashboard

+**E-mail** : usib@gmail.com <br>
+**Password** : 2121

+(for now we don't let the admin to change login informations.)